 Interest rates in states on the periphery of Europe were relatively volatile throughout the year.
 States on the periphery of Europe also benefitted from the European Central Bank's purchase programme but a significant increase in interest rates half-way through the year resulted in a major increase in risk premiums in peripheral states.
 At the same time, the crisis in Greece deepened, putting other peripheral states under pressure.
-Towards the end of the year, risk premiums shrank and they ended the year.
+Towards the end of the year, risk premiums shrank and they ended the year somewhat lower than at the beginning of the year.
 Overall, the European Central Bank was successful in calming markets in states on the periphery of the continent.